 Today

-The building has continued to be used partially for Council offices and public meetings as well as Winchester’s largest multi use venue attracting over 70,000 people a year in 2019.
+The building has continued to be used partially for Council offices and public meetings as well as Winchester’s largest multi-use venue attracting over 70,000 people a year in 2019.

-Following immediate closure from the Covid-19 pandemic, the Guildhall has returned to its historic roots housing HM Courts and Tribunal service as a Nightingale Law Court.
+Following immediate closure from the Covid-19 pandemic, the Guildhall returned to its historic roots housing HM Courts and Tribunal service as a Nightingale Law Court.